 Regardless, I wish to express gratitude to President Ivins for his offer to hold an informal meeting in March before any disciplinary court to explain to me exactly what the charges are and why disciplinary action is being taken against me.
 I still do not know what the charges are or why any disciplinary action is needed or necessary.

 Born and raised in Southern California, Jeremy is a seventh generation Mormon of Pioneer heritage who reached every Mormon youth milestone.
 An Eagle Scout, Returned Missionary, BYU alumnus, Jeremy was married in the San Diego Temple with expectations and plans of living Mormonism for the rest of his life.

-CES Letter very quickly went viral on the Internet.
 The CES Director responded that he read the "very well written" letter and that he would provide Jeremy with a response.
 No response ever came.

 Several unofficial Mormon apologists, including FairMormon, have provided responses to CES Letter:

 The only official response, to date, is the series of recent essays by the LDS Church, which is available on the Church’s own lds.org website.

 Jeremy’s rebuttals to other Mormon apologist arguments:

 Jeremy’s rebuttal to Daniel C. Peterson’s FairMormon Some Reflections on That Letter to a CES Director presentation.